MechanicalRock/mechanicalrock.github.io/_posts/2020-05-18-effective-example-mapping.md

 <center><img src="/img/effective-example-mapping/example-mapping-cards.jpg" /></center>
 <br/>

-Example Mapping is an effective technique for achieving a focused discussion around a User Story.
+Example Mapping, [originally created by the team at Cucumber](https://cucumber.io/blog/2015/12/08/example-mapping-introduction), is an effective technique for achieving a focused discussion around a User Story.
 However, holding effective example mapping sessions takes experience to master.
 When coaching teams new to example mapping, I have found that they can often struggle in the beginning; leading to discussion wandering and meetings dragging on.

 Example mapping focuses on a particular story, but teams often get bogged down discussing out of scope issues.
 There are other approaches that example mapping complements.
 If you are looking at the bigger picture: consider [story mapping](https://www.agilealliance.org/glossary/storymap/) or [impact mapping](https://www.impactmapping.org/).